Missing out on a decent tan to get ahead in life

 Don’t feel discouraged, most if not all of these skills can be learned and improved on, on the job.
 An internship can help you develop and work on your PR skill set, while also adding a much sought after gritty edge to your usual good manners.
 You’ll learn to be polite but firm, pushy but enticing.

-Research into Holyrood Partnership’s previous interns on LinkedIn lends evidence to this argument, revealing a majority of them to have continued on the path of communications if not specifically PR.
+Research into Holyrood PR’s previous interns on LinkedIn lends evidence to this argument, revealing a majority of them to have continued on the path of communications if not specifically PR.

 Gerard Klein, for instance, is now an Account Executive at Grayling, Jordan Hooks who interned in 2014 is working as an Administrative Assistant at Houston Advisors LLC.
 Amy Glasgow is currently employed by Houseology as a PR and Social Media Executive, Veronica Gomiero is a marketing assistant at Asylon Theatre and Jennifer Harley who did three weeks with Holyrood is now a Marketing Officer at Robert Gordon University in Aberdeen – and that’s just some of our interns from the past two years.